Actual vs. Constructive Fraud in Florida Fraudulent Transfer Law

 Creditor standing.
 Actual fraud can be raised by any creditor, whether the claim arose before or after the transfer.
 Present creditor insolvency fraud and insider preference fraud can only be raised by creditors whose claims existed before the transfer.
 Future creditor constructive fraud can be raised by any creditor.

 Defenses.
 A transferee who took in good faith and for reasonably equivalent value has a complete defense against actual fraud claims.
-This defense is not available against constructive fraud claims, because constructive fraud already requires the absence of reasonably equivalent value as an element.
-For constructive fraud, the transferee’s good faith is irrelevant to whether the transfer is avoidable.
+This defense is not available against constructive fraud claims because constructive fraud already requires the absence of reasonably equivalent value as an element.
+For constructive fraud, the transferee’s good faith does not affect whether the transfer is avoidable.

 Statute of limitations.
 Actual fraud claims must be brought within four years of the transfer, with an additional one-year discovery period if the transfer was concealed.
 Constructive fraud claims must be brought within four years of the transfer with no discovery extension.
 Insider preference claims must be brought within one year of the transfer.